Colgate Raiders women's ice hockey: 2001–11

-2012–present
+2012–2024

-Greg Fargo began as head coach in the 2012-2013 season.
+Greg Fargo began as head coach in the 2012–13 season.
 Prior to coaching at Colgate, he was head coach for the women's ice hockey team at Elmira, in NCAA Division III, for four seasons.
 Fargo played his college hockey career as a goaltender, at Elmira.

 In 2015-2016, Colgate had its first 22 win season, setting a program record.

 Colgate had its most successful year in program history during the 2017–18 season.
 The Raiders finished 34–6–1, setting a new program record for wins.
 They finished tied with Clarkson for first in the ECAC conference, with a 19–3 (.864) record, earning their first ECAC league title.
 They qualified for the NCAA tournament for the first time, and advanced to the championship game after beating Northeastern in the quarterfinals by a score of 3–1, and Wisconsin in the semi-finals in a 4–3 victory.

 The championship game against conference rival Clarkson was a close contest.
 Clarkson scored first, at 16:29 in the opening period, on a goal by forward Cassidy Vinkle, assisted by Kelly Mariani.
 It was the only goal Colgate goalie Julia Vandyk allowed in regulation.
 Colgate tied the score at 2:27 in the second period, on an equalizer by Malia Schneider, her 16th of the season, with assists from Olivia Zafuto and Bre Wilson-Bennett.
 The teams went scoreless in the third period and ended regulation at 1–1.
 At 7:55 in the first overtime, Elizabeth Giguere scored the game-winner, to give Clarkson the national championship.
 Finishing as national runner-up, the season saw the highest finish for the Raiders in Colgate program history.
 Head coach Greg Fargo won the 2017–18 Division I AHCA Coach of the Year award, given by the American Hockey Coaches Association.

+2024–present

+On July 9, 2024, former assistant coach Stefan Decosse was named the fifth head coach of Colgate, after former head coach Greg Fargo was named head of the New York Sirens of the Professional Women's Hockey League (PWHL).